 #6.
 Support victims and survivors. a) Listen. b) Believe: Assume that something happened.
 (False accusations are rare.) c) Respect – both her feelings and decisions.
 See p.
 17 of this guide to action for men.

 #7.
 Raise your sons to be non-violent, gender-equitable, and nurturing.
 Be a good role model for the children around you.
-See XY’s collection on raising feminist sons.
+See XY’s collection on raising nonviolent and feminist sons.

 #8.
 Join in the movements to end this violence.
 Attend an event, rally, or march.
 Donate to groups and campaigns.
 Volunteer to help.
 Join a network.
 Act in partnership with women and women’s groups.